mukeshpanchal27/easy-author-avatar-image/readme.txt

 Whether you call it an avatar, an author image, or an author picture, Easy Author Avatar Image is a "Works Out Of The Box" solution to a common problem.

+= What's Next =

+If you find this plugin useful , please leave a good rating and consider checking out my other plugins:

+* <a href="https://wordpress.org/plugins/enhanced-comment-validation/" rel="friend" title="Enhanced Comment Validation">Enhanced Comment Validation</a> - Setup a comment validation for comment form.

+* <a href="https://wordpress.org/plugins/easy-maintenance-mode-by-wpkoder/" rel="friend" title="Easy Maintenance Mode">Easy Maintenance Mode</a> - Setup a Maintenance Mode for your website.

+* <a href="https://wordpress.org/plugins/landing-page-for-wc-categories-tags/" rel="friend" title="Landing page for WC Archive Pages">Landing page for WC Archive Pages</a> - allow you to add Rich text for your WooCommerce archive( Shop, Product Category, Product Tags ) pages.

 == Installation ==

 1. Download the plugin from the plugin directory.